Give up Negative Gossip

 For years I have said, “Please spread positive gossip!”
 I like the idea of people spreading good news about other people.
 It’s a lovely idea to celebrate the role models and the ordinary heroes in our circle.
-But there is a shadow side to spreading the word about others.
-It’s about nasty rumours spread by the vehicle of gossip.
+But there is a shadow side to talking about others.
+It’s about spreading nasty workplace rumours and negative gossip.

 Actually the word, gossip classically indicates lies about others.
 The Oxford Dictionary defines gossip as:

 Casual or unconstrained conversation or reports about other people, typically involving details which are not confirmed as true.”